binbashar/le-tf-infra-aws/management/global/organizations/aws-tf-organization.md

     4. Import the OAAR role: `leverage terraform import module.iam_assumable_role_oaar.aws_iam_role.this OrganizationAccountAccessRole`
     5. Now run `leverage tf apply`

-7. It's time for add a `security-base`
+7. It's time for add a `security-base`:
     1. Create this layer from an existing one: `cp -r apps-devstg/us-east-1/security-base apps-prd/us-east-1/security-base`
     2. Go to the `apps-prd/us-east-1/security-base` directory and open the `config.tf` file.
 Replace any occurrences of `devstg` with `prd`
     3. Now run `leverage tf init`